cwi-dis/videoLat/trunk/videoLat/README.txt

 Build Instructions, detailed
 ============================

-To build videoLat from source you need a Mac (10.7 or later).
+To build videoLat from source you need a Mac (10.7 or later, capable of running 64-bit applications).
 You need two third party packages:

 - zbar (version 0.10 tested) for barcode generation